Pseudodifferential Weyl calculus on vector bundles: Weyl quantization on vector bundles

-\begin{proof} The proof is obtained by following the same steps as in \cite[Thm.~3.9]{dls_weyl}, but an additional term related to the holonomy of the nontrivial bundle connection arises.
-The geometric definition of the vectors $v_{1},v_{2},w,\tilde{w}\in T_{z}M$ and their relation to $u_{1}, u_{2}$, is the same as in \cite[Thm.~3.9]{dls_weyl}.
+\begin{proof} The proof follows the same steps as in \cite[Thm.~3.9]{dls_weyl}, but additional terms related to the holonomies of the nontrivial bundle connections arise.
+The geometric definition of the vectors $v_{1},v_{2},w,\tilde{w}\in T_{z}M$ and their relation to $u_{1}, u_{2}$ is the same as in \cite[Thm.~3.9]{dls_weyl}.
 We illustrate this in Figure~\ref{Fig:Triangle}.
+All equalities between operator families below are understood modulo $h^\infty\Psi_h^{-\infty}$, and all equalities between symbol families are understood modulo $h^\infty\mathcal S_h^{-\infty}$.